Ouranosinc/Magpie/docs/usage.rst

 .. versionchanged:: 2.0.0

-As of this version, some API paths will offer additional `Logged User` operations such as self-registration to publicly available groups.
+As of this version, some API paths will offer additional :term:`Logged User` operations such as self-registration to publicly available groups.
 See the appropriate API version documentation for routes that could be added or adjusted with this new functionality.
 Note also that a valid user account will still be required to access these routes.

+Please refer to `permissions` for further details about applicable user access levels.

 CLI
 ~~~~~~~